-With more than 5400 exoplanets known to date, exoplanet detection is an extremely active field of research.
+With more than 5400 exoplanets known to date (June 2023), exoplanet detection is an extremely active field of research.
 Two methods, Radial Velocities (RV) and transits, have brought together more than 90% of these discoveries.
-This METEOR will focus on these two methods, but detection by direct imaging will also be studied.
+This METEOR focuses on these two methods but detection by direct imaging will also be studied.
 Students will learn the principles of these techniques and how detection algorithms work for such data.

 Exoplanet detection techniques based on RV, transit or image data rely on a statistical model of the data.
-This model encapsulates information on the signature that one wishes to detect (e.g., quasiperiodic signals for RV, U-shaped signatures for transits, star/companions' PSF in images) and the perturbations that affect the data (e.g., photon noise, instrumental noise from the detectors, from the stellar atmosphere, speckles,...).
+This model encapsulates information on the signature that one wishes to detect (e.g., quasiperiodic signals for RV, U-shaped signatures for transits, star/companions' PSF) and the perturbations that affect the data (e.g., photon noise, instrumental noise from the detectors, from the stellar atmosphere, speckles,...).
 These perturbations always involve random phenomena.
 This is the reason why the data model on which the detection test is built is always a statistical model, which involves parameters related both to the noise and to the planetary signature.

 In this framework, current detection algorithms can advantageously be understood and analyzed in the general framework of statistical detection theory.
 Most transit detection algorithms fall in the category of Matched-Filter detection, and most RV detection methods are based on periodogram analyses.
 Detection theory provides Astronomers with an arsenal of systematic methods and concepts to analyze and quantify their performances, and of new concepts like the False Discovery Rate in multiple testing.
-For these reasons, the theoretical part of this ME-TEOR will heavily build on statistics and numerical methods.
+For these reasons, the theoretical part of this METEOR will heavily build on statistics and numerical methods.

 Students will investigate a series of statistical tools that they will be able to use in many other contexts during their career - these general tools are in fact routinely used in other domains of Astrophysics, and even also in other fields like climatology, genetics, econometrics or telecoms.
-It should be clear that the heart of this theoretical part is truly statistical (this is why this ME-TEOR is not, for instance, in the Planetology theme of MAUCA), even if the studied exoplanet detection techniques will build on (astro)physical models.
+So, even if exoplanet detection techniques do exploit physical parameters (like orbital and stellar parameters) that will indeed be studied during this METEOR, it should be clear that the heart of this theoretical part is truly statistical (this is why this ME-TEOR is not, for instance, in the Planetology theme of MAUCA).